atyrode/sidekick/README.md

 # Discord AI Chat Bot

-A Discord bot that integrates with Ollama to provide AI chat capabilities using the Deepseek model family.

-## Overview

 This project implements a Discord bot that can interact with users through direct messages and server channels while leveraging Ollama's API to generate AI responses using various Deepseek models.

 ## Prerequisites